Guide for Voting Assistance Officers

 - The FWAB must be received by the election office no later than the ballot return deadline for that election.

-- The Voter Affirmation/Declaration must be completed and the mailing envelope must be signed and dated.
+- The Voter Information page must be completed and the mailing envelope must be signed and dated.

 Conduct voter outreach events